 Mockito provides two methods to create mock objects:

 using the static Mockito.mock() method,

 To use @Mock, first, we need to enable Mockito annotations - methods to do that were described in point 2.

 Mockito can be used in conjunction with the JUnit framework, so our example tests will be based on that library:

-@Mock MyDatabaseConnection myDatabaseConnection; - tells Mockito to mock the MyDatabaseConnection instance,
+@Mock MyDatabaseConnection myDatabaseConnection; - tells Mockito to mock the MyDatabaseConnection class,

 MyService myService = new MyService(myDatabaseConnection); - instantiates the MyService class using the created mock object (notice that instead of this we could use @InjectMocks annotation),

 when(myDatabaseConnection.update(anyString())).thenReturn(10); - configure the return value of mocked MyDatabaseConnection object,